kec21/Experimental-Drawing/week2.md

 ## Indra's Net

-I approached my installation in WMC as an opportunity to sketch for my potential upcoming solo show.
+I approached my installation in WMC as an opportunity to sketch for a potential upcoming solo show.
 I'm leaning into trusting myself and my instincts more and not being neurotically attached to a plan.
 They usually don't work out anyway, so why make them?
 I can start with ideas, and those are much more flexible than plans.

 ![alt text](images/setup.jpeg)
 ![alt text](images/indrasnet.jpeg)